 - 1. Two courses providing a broad introduction to classical civilization, normally CLS-STDY 97A and CLS-STDY 97B. - 2.
-Six courses in Greek and/or Latin, at least two of which must be numbered 100 or above, and at least one of which must be selected from the following list: GREEK 112A, GREEK 112B, LATIN 112A, LATIN 112B (or equivalent in the case of Byzantine/Modern Greek and Medieval Latin).
+Six courses in Greek and/or Latin, at least two of which must be numbered 100 or above, and at least one of which must be a capstone course selected from the following list: GREEK 112A, GREEK 112B, GREEK 175, LATIN 112A, LATIN 112B, LATIN 175 (or equivalent in the case of Byzantine/Modern Greek and Medieval Latin).
 Note: Introductory language courses are intended to be taken sequentially.
 Students may not earn concentration credit for completion of a course sequentially prior to one in which they have already earned a passing grade. - 3.
 One semester of CLASSIC 98, a small-group tutorial, is required of all concentrators in the junior year.
 The tutorial emphasizes the development of research skills through a close examination of a topic in Greek and Roman literature and/or Greco-Roman civilization. - 4.
 Three additional courses from among those listed under "Classics" in the course search in courses.my.harvard.edu, including cross-listed courses and either HUMAN 10A or HUMAN 10B.
-Other courses may be counted with approval of the Director of Undergraduate Studies. - Note: Two courses counted for concentration may be taken pass/fail or, in the case of approved First-Year Seminars, SAT/UNSAT.
-CLASSIC 98 must be taken for a letter grade. - 6.
+Other courses may be counted with approval of the Director of Undergraduate Studies. - 5.
+Note: Two courses counted for concentration may be taken pass/fail or, in the case of approved First-Year Seminars, SAT/UNS.
+CLASSIC 98 and the course used to fulfill the capstone requirement (GREEK 112A, GREEK 112B, GREEK 175, LATIN 112A, LATIN 112B, LATIN 175, or equivalent in the case of Byzantine/Modern Greek and Medieval Latin) must be taken for a letter grade. - 6.
 Honors: In addition to the basic requirements set out above, all concentrators in Classical Languages and Literatures who wish to be considered for honors must write a senior thesis by completing two semesters of the senior tutorial, CLASSIC 99.
 The thesis must be submitted to the department office on or before the Friday preceding spring recess.
-The length of the thesis should be determined by the student and the thesis adviser but should not ordinarily exceed 60 pages of text.
+The length of the thesis should be determined by the student and the thesis advisor but should not ordinarily exceed 60 pages of text.

-Joint Concentration in Classical Languages and Literatures and Allied Field Requirements: 7 letter-graded courses (28 credits) in Classics
+Joint Concentration in Classical Languages and Literatures and Allied Field Requirements: 7 courses (28 credits) in Classics